ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

 * boundary_polygon_file

-    The optional boundary polygon file, required if the unassigned_drones dictionary is included, designates the verticies of a boundary polygon for the simulation area.
+    The optional boundary polygon file, required if the unassigned_drones dictionary is included, designates the vertices of a boundary polygon for the simulation area.

     .. csv-table::
         :header: "latitude", "longitude"